Ramprasad-Group/pvfsga/docs/how_to_run.md

     "sa_score": {"target": -3, "cap": False},
     "fake_Tg": {"target": 373, "cap": False},
     "fake_dH_eff": {"target": 10, "cap": False},
+}
-} # Dictionary that contains the property name, target, and whether the property should be above or below the target value
+# Dictionary that contains the property name, target, and whether the property should be above or below the target value
+# If cap is FALSE then the target is not a max value (cap), and the GA will try to obtain values that are equal to or greater than the target value.
+# if cap is TRUE, the property values should not exceed the target value, forming a max cap.
+The GA will try to obtain values equal to or less than the target value

 obj = main.GA_society(